-The first time I came across Baba Ganouj ( Pronounced "Ga-NOOSH" )was in BASHA, a Greek restaurant in Rochester, NY-where they had accidentally brought this onto our table instead of Hummus.
+The first time I came across Baba Gannoush ( Pronounced "Ga-NOOSH") was at Basha, a Greek restaurant in Rochester, NY-where they had accidentally brought this onto our table instead of Hummus.
 One taste of the stuff and I knew that it was surely smoked brinjal and not chickpeas that I was tasting.

 Baba Ganouj is a classic Mediterranean eggplant dip.
 It's silky, smokey and bursting with flavour.
 Here goes my version :

 2 tbsp sesame seeds- roasted or use readymade Tahini

 3/4 tsp sea salt

 1. Roasting the brinjal- Doing it on a direct flame or the grill gives the best smokey taste.